Pier 2, Fort Mason, East Wall: through Spring 2019

 Bill Fontana: Landscape Sculpture with Foghorns was curated by Katie Hood Morgan, Curator of Exhibitions and Public Programs.

 SFAI’s Exhibitions and Public Programs are made possible by the generosity of donors and sponsors.
-This project is supported by Fort Mason Center for Arts & Culture and Meyer Sound.
-Major support is provided by Grants for the Arts/San Francisco Hotel Tax Fund.
-Program support is provided by the Harker Fund of The San Francisco Foundation, Institute of Museums and Library Services, Grants for the Arts, National Endowment for the Arts, Creative Work Fund, Elizabeth Firestone Graham Foundation, The Robert Lehman Foundation, and Fort Point Beer Company.
-Ongoing support is provided by the McBean Distinguished Lecture and Residency Fund, The Buck Fund, and the Visiting Artists Fund of the SFAI Endowment.
+Bill Fontana: Landscape Sculpture with Foghorns is supported by the Fort Mason Center for Arts & Culture and Meyer Sound.
+SFAI Exhibitions and Public Programs support in 2018-19 is also provided by the Harker Fund of The San Francisco Foundation, Grants for the Arts, the National Endowment for the Arts, the Creative Work Fund, the Koret Foundation, the Pirkle Jones Fund of the Marin Community Foundation, and Fort Point Beer Company.
+Ongoing support is provided by the McBean Distinguished Lecture and Residency Fund, The Buck Fund, and the Visiting Artist Fund of the SFAI Endowment.

 Pier 2, Fort Mason, East Wall, SFAI—Fort Mason Campus